Early Pregnancy Miscarriage

 What do you understand by Miscarriage?

 Miscarriage is defined as the spontaneous loss of fetus before it is viable, before the 20th week of pregnancy.
 The medical term for miscarriage is termed as “Spontaneous Abortion”.
-Miscarriage is seen as the most common and distressing complications allied with early pregnancy that’s being faced by most of the women across the globe in the recent times.
-Studies and Researches show that, “An appraised 85% of miscarriages are chronicled to happen before 12 weeks of pregnancy”.
-Although miscarriages might sound very common but it can be a very harrowing and devastating experience for the ones who are suffering.
+In recent times, it has emerged as the most common and distressing complication associated with early pregnancy, affecting a significant number of women worldwide.
+Studies and research indicate that approximately 85% of miscarriages occur before 12 weeks of pregnancy.Although miscarriages might sound very common but it can be a very harrowing and devastating experience for the ones who are suffering.

-SYMPTOMS OF MISCARRIAGE
+SYMPTOMS

 The very initial and foremost symptom of miscarriage is vaginal spotting or bleeding, which varies from slight brownish discharge to very heavy bleeding.
 It’s not just this one symptom that’s been sighted in the people who suffered miscarriages but also have a long list which includes as given below: